CCMatson/shoes-front-end/README.md

 # Shoe Collection
-## An app to share your favorite shoes with friends

 [Click this link to view the app](https://shoe-collector.netlify.app/)

-#### Shoe Collection is a decoupled PERN stack application.
-The front-end is written in React and Typescript
+#### Shoe Collection is an app to share your favorite shoes with friends.
+Shoe Collection is a decoupled PERN stack application with JWT token-based authentication.

 [Click this link to visit the back-end repo](https://github.com/CCMatson/shoes-back-end)